wp-plugins/easyreservations/readme.txt

 1. Upload the folder "easyreservations" to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Follow the Instructions in the Dokumentation on the Plugin Page.
+3. Follow the Instructions in the Documentation on the Plugin Page.

 == Changelog ==
 See http://easyreservations.org/changelog/ for a list of changes.